linode/docs/docs/products/storage/block-storage/guides/nvme-upgrade/index.md

 ### When will my Volume receive an upgrade to NVMe?

 Soon after NVMe-backed Block Storage becomes available in your Volume's data center, you will be notified how to upgrade your existing Volumes.
-We do not yet have a definitive timeline.
+Currently this upgrade feature is not available.